Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 pea plant

-Tall peas can be very difficult to provide support for, with some varieties growing to 8-10 feet tall, but that is made up by the huge crops they provide and the incredible taste many of the tall heritage pea varieties have.
+Tall peas can be very difficult to provide support for, with some varieties growing to 8-10 feet tall, but that is made up for by the huge crops they provide and the incredible taste many of the tall heritage pea varieties have.

 Dwarf peas have become more popular in recent times as they are easier to harvest by machine.
 This means that most of the new varieties in the catalogues are now dwarfs.
-Dwarf beans are easy to support (many new varieties need no support at all), quite productive and are often earlier in the season.
+Dwarf beans are easy to support (many new varieties need no support at all), quite productive, and are often earlier in the season.

 We would recommend dwarf varieties for growing peas in containers, as these will be more suitable.